IdentityCitizen/dwn-dynamodb-store/README.md

 If you don't have `node` installed.
 Feel free to choose whichever approach you feel the most comfortable with.
 If you don't have a preferred installation method, i'd recommend using `nvm` (aka node version manager). `nvm` allows you to install and use different versions of node.
 It can be installed by running `brew install nvm` (assuming that you have homebrew)

 Once you have installed `nvm`, install the desired node version with `nvm install vX.Y.Z`.

-### Docker
-Docker is used to spin up a local containerized DBs for testing purposes.
-Docker from [here](https://docs.docker.com/engine/install/)

 ## Running Tests
 > 💡 Make sure you have all the [prerequisites](#prerequisites)